 Diacetyl gives a buttery, butterscotch-like flavor to beer.
 The flavor threshold of diacetyl — the level at which it can be perceived — is 0.1 parts per million (ppm) in “light” beer (such as Budweiser and Miller).
 Homebrewed beer can have levels from 0.05 to greater than 1 ppm.

 Factors that influence the diacetyl level in beer are fermentation temperature, aeration level, bacterial contamination, and the yeast strain.
 Diacetyl levels vary during the course of fermentation and maturation.
-(See Typical Diacetyl Time Line, left.)
+(See Typical Diacetyl Time Line below.)

 Diacetyl is a small organic compound belonging to the chemical group called ketones.

 After yeast is pitched into beer, the yeast undergo a lag phase, followed by a phase of very rapid growth called the exponential growth phase.
 During both the lag and exponential phase, yeast build amino acids, proteins, and other cell components.